grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

     * It lets you compare response times between the low-load and average-load stages.
     * If you run tests using our cloud service, a ramp up lets the automated performance alerts understand the expected behavior of your system.

-* **Maintain average for a period longer than the ramp up**
+* **Maintain average for a period longer than the ramp up.**

   Aim for somewhere between 30 and 60 minutes.

-* **Consider a ramp-down period**
+* **Consider a ramp-down period.**

-  The ramp down is when virtual users activity gradually decreases.
+  The ramp down is when virtual user activity gradually decreases.
 The ramp down usually lasts as long as the ramp up, or a bit less.

 ### Average-load testing in k6